The Bladez Fitness Cascade Rower is an excellent blend of price and quality.

 With 16 levels of adjustable resistance and a fairly advanced monitor, the Bladez Rower provides everything a person needs for a fun, effective workout.

-While $100 can be a lot for some people, I feel it is a small price to pay to ensure you will be getting a quality rowing machine.
-If paying close to $700 for the Stamina Avari is pushing the budget and the Bladez Cascade Rowing Machine has everything you need, then it is possible this is the right rowing machine for you.
+I feel the small increase in price is well worth it to ensure you will be getting a quality rowing machine.
+If paying a little more for the Stamina Avari is pushing the budget and the Bladez Cascade Rowing Machine has everything you need, then it is possible this is the right rowing machine for you!
+Plenty of over users have felt this way!

 I feel people can be very happy with the Bladez Fitness Rower and I have heard from people who own one and enjoy it.
 However, there are a few small things like negative comments, inconsistent data, and spelling mistakes on their listing that give me a lack of confidence in this rowing machine.
-Especially when for $100 more you can have one of the best magnetic rowers on the market.
+Especially when for not much more you can have one of the best magnetic rowers on the market!

 I hope you enjoyed my Bladez Fitness Magnetic Rower review!
 If you have any questions, concerns, comments, or disagreements please leave them in the comment section below.